Lunar swirls: Cometary impact model

-This theory argues that the high albedo of the swirls is the result of an impact with a comet.
-The impact would cause scouring of the top-most surface regolith by the coma's turbulent flow of gas and dust, which exposed fresh material and redeposited the fine, scoured material in discrete deposits.
+This model argues that the high albedo of the swirls is the result of an impact with a comet.
+The impact would cause scouring of the top-most surface regolith by the comet’s turbulent flow of gas and dust, which exposed fresh material and redeposited the fine, scoured material in discrete deposits.
 According to this model, the associated strong magnetic anomalies are the result of magnetization of near-surface materials heated above the Curie temperature through hyper-velocity gas collisions and micro-impacts as the coma impacted the surface.
 Proponents of the cometary impact model consider the occurrence of many swirls antipodal to the major basins to be coincidental or the result of incomplete mapping of swirl locations.

 Solar wind shielding model

-This theory argues that swirls are formed because lighter-colored regolith is protected from the solar wind due to a magnetic anomaly.
+This model argues that swirls are formed because lighter-colored regolith is protected from the solar wind due to a magnetic anomaly.
 The swirls represent exposed silicate materials whose albedos have been selectively preserved over time from the effects of space weathering via deflection of solar wind ion bombardment.
 According to this model, optical maturation of exposed silicate surfaces is a result of solar wind ion bombardment.
 This model suggests that swirl formation is a continuing process, which began after creation of the magnetic anomaly.

 Mathematical simulations conducted in 2018 showed that lava tubes could have become magnetic as they cooled, which would provide a magnetic field consistent with the observations near the lunar swirls.

 Dust transport model

-This theory argues that weak electric fields created by interaction between the crustal magnetic anomalies and the solar wind plasma could attract or repel electrically charged fine dust.
+This model argues that weak electric fields created by interaction between the crustal magnetic anomalies and the solar wind plasma could attract or repel electrically charged fine dust.
 High–albedo feldspathic material is the dominant component of the finest particles of lunar soil.
 Electrostatic movement of dust lofted above the surface during terminator crossings could cause this material to preferentially accumulate and form the bright, looping swirl patterns.

 Satellite measurements

 Direct magnetic observations of the lunar swirls have been conducted by several lunar spacecraft, including Clementine and Lunar Prospector.
 The results of these observations are inconsistent with the Cometary impact model.
-Further observations by the Lunar Reconnaissance Orbiter support the theory that solar wind is being deflected by a magnetic field.
+Further observations by the Lunar Reconnaissance Orbiter support the model that solar wind is being deflected by a magnetic field.

 Spectral observations by the Moon Mineralogy Mapper instrument on Chandrayaan-1 confirmed that the lighter-colored regions are deficient in hydroxide, which also supports the hypothesis that solar wind is being deflected in the pale areas.

 As of 2018, a CubeSat mission concept is under study at NASA, with the goal of understanding the formation of the lunar swirls.
 The proposed Bi-sat Observations of the Lunar Atmosphere above Swirls, or BOLAS mission would involve two small satellites connected with a 25 km space tether.
 The lower CubeSat would orbit at an altitude of six miles above the surface.